tponnet/CNN-Catheter-detection/README.md

 algogo.py is the python script use to train the model and create a dataset from the train images predictions.

-efficientnetb3_notop.h5 is the model used for the classification (EfficientNet B3)
+efficientnetb3_notop.h5 is the model used for the classification (https://storage.googleapis.com/keras-applications/efficientnetb3_notop.h5 to download model with initial weights)